Brexit Q&As for Research

 Please note that the answers will be updated on a regular basis and a number of queries are currently in the process of being researched and will be added once confirmation received.

-Will Ulster University have access to European Regional Development Funding?
+Will Ulster University have access to Research funding from the EU?

 What is the status for Horizon 2020 research and funding?